-Meredith was born and raised in Madisonville, Tennessee, surrounded by what she calls "one of America's richest cultures at the foothills of the Appalachian Mountains."
-She attended Sequoyah High School before continuing her education at Tennessee Tech, her parents' alma mater, where through her German and French courses she developed a great love for learning languages.
+Ms. Cook was born and raised in Madisonville, Tennessee, surrounded by what she calls "one of America's richest cultures at the foothills of the Appalachian Mountains."
+She graduated from Sequoyah High School before continuing her education at Tennessee Tech, her parents' alma mater, where through her German and French courses she developed a great love for learning languages.
 She graduated with a B.A. in German in 2007, with minors in both history and general humanities.

-After graduation Meredith worked as a legal assistant in Lexington, Kentucky for three years before returning to school at the University of Kentucky as a teaching assistant while earning her master's degree in German.
+After graduation Ms. Cook worked as a legal assistant in Lexington, Kentucky for three years before returning to school at the University of Kentucky as a teaching assistant while earning her master's degree in German.
 Through the unique TA training and mentoring program at UK she developed a passion for teaching languages, and her incredible experiences as a primary instructor for German 101 and 102 courses have solidified her intention to continue teaching languages in the future.
 Her current focuses of study are Kunstmärchen der Romantik as well as Second Language Pedagogy (specifically teaching beginning language through the medium of culture).
-She plans to receive her M.A. in German in May 2012, and in the future hopes to continue to teach German and/or English as a Second Language to adult learners.
+She received her M.A. in German from UK in May 2012.

 Hannah Grace Holland ('07)

-Hannah was raised in Lafayette, TN and graduated from Macon County High School in Lafayette.
+Ms. Holland was raised in Lafayette, TN and graduated from Macon County High School in Lafayette.
 She did mission work in Trinidad and Jamaica in her first years of college, and she traveled to Rome in Fall 2006 with the History of Rome course offered through TTU.
-Hannah has had valuable experience as Editor of the Women's Center Newsletter, ATTUNE.
+Ms. Holland has had valuable experience as Editor of the Women's Center Newsletter, ATTUNE.

-In addition to her B.A. in Spanish, Hannah has earned a B.A. in History (May 2006) from TTU.
+In addition to her B.A. in Spanish, Ms. Holland has earned a B.A. in History (May 2006) from TTU.